 - Transportation Equipment

-From the time that you retain our office, you can rest assured that we are committed to seeing your case through to a successful resolution.
+From the time that you retain our office for legal representation, you can rest assured that we are committed to seeing your case through to a successful resolution.
 Your workers' compensation attorney has a comprehensive understanding of Chicago laws for injured employees.
 Our law office follows the Illinois workers' compensation act to ensure that you or your loved one will receive the medical care required to heal.

-Our attorneys have decades of experience representing the rights of injured workers at the Illinois Workers Compensation Commission as well as civil courthouses throughout the state.
+Our attorneys have years of experience representing the rights of injured workers at the Illinois Workers Compensation Commission.
+We have handled job injury cases in civil courthouses throughout the State.

-Below are a sampling of cities in Illinois where we have assisted clients’ with their work-related injury cases.
+Below is a sampling of cities in the State of Illinois, where we have assisted clients with their work-related injury cases.

-- Aurora: With nearly 200,000 residents and a geographic presence in Kane, Will and DuPage Counties, Aurora remains one of the more robust economies in Illinois.
-Major employers in the area include: Aurora School District, Caterpillar, Fox Valley Park District, Wabaunsee Community College, City of Aurora, Rush-Copley Medical Center, LTD Commodities, Provena Mercy Medical Center and Hollywood Casino.
+- Aurora: With nearly 200,000 residents and a geographic presence in Kane, Will, and DuPage Counties, Aurora remains one of the more robust economies in Illinois.
+Significant employers in the area include Aurora School District, Caterpillar, Fox Valley Park District, Wabaunsee Community College, City of Aurora, Rush-Copley Medical Center, LTD Commodities, Provena Mercy Medical Center and Hollywood Casino.

-- Champaign: Champaign boats an educated workforce and a very reasonable cost of living.
-It’s no wonder that industries are heading to Southern Illinois to establish their headquarters and factories.
-Among the companies with a significant presence in Champaign, IL include agriculture, technology and education (University of Illinois).
-A number of fortune 500 companies have also honed in on the area including: Kraft, FedEx, Monsanto, ADM and UPS to name a few.
+- Champaign: Champaign boasts an educated workforce and a very reasonable cost of living.
+It's no wonder that more industries than ever before are heading to Southern Illinois to establish their headquarters and factories.
+Among the companies with a significant presence in Champaign, IL include agriculture, technology, and education (University of Illinois).
+Many fortune 500 companies have also made a home in the area, including Kraft, FedEx, Monsanto, ADM, and UPS, to name just a few.

-- Decatur: A reasonable cost of living and good wages contribute to a large number of manufacturing, processing and service jobs centered in Decatur.
-Among Decatur’s larger employers: ADM, Illinois Power Company, American River Transportation, Illinova Corporation and Morgan Distributing.
+- Decatur: A reasonable cost of living and good wages contribute to many manufacturing, processing, and service jobs centered in Decatur.
+Among Decatur's larger employers: ADM, Illinois Power Company, American River Transportation, Illinova Corporation, and Morgan Distributing.

-- Joliet: Located approximately 30 miles South of Chicago, Joliet is the third largest city in Illinois.
-While times have not always been kind to the people of Joliet from an economic perspective (an unemployment rate of over 25% in the 1980’s), the area is transforming itself from a steel-manufacturing town into a service-based economy.
-Harrah's Casino, Presence St. Joseph’s medical center, Silver Cross Hospital, Ikea, Joliet Public Schools, Filtration Group and Hollywood Casino remain Joliet's larger employers.
+- Joliet: Located approximately thirty miles south of Chicago, Joliet is the third-largest city in Illinois.
+While times have not always been kind to the people of Joliet from an economic perspective (an unemployment rate of over twenty-five percent in the 1980s), the area is transforming itself from a steel-manufacturing town into a service-based economy.
+Harrah's Casino, Presence St. Joseph's Medical Center, Silver Cross Hospital, Ikea, Joliet Public Schools, Filtration Group, and Hollywood Casino remain Joliet's larger employers.

 - Peoria: Agriculture has been and will likely remain a primary industry in Peoria.
-The area’s natural geography—with fertile soil and robust coal reserves will likely be the basis for the areas employers for the foreseeable future.
-Today the major employers in the areas are: Caterpillar, St. Francis Medical Center, and Methodist Medical Center.
-School District 150, Keystone Steel and Wire, AES Great Plains and Komatsu.
+The area's natural geography with fertile soil and robust coal reserves will likely be the basis for the area employers for the foreseeable future.
+Today the significant employers in the areas are Caterpillar, St. Francis Medical Center, and Methodist Medical Center.
+School District 150, Keystone Steel and Wire, AES Great Plains, and Komatsu.

-- Schaumburg: Understandably, people living in Schaumburg are generally satisfied with their quality of life giving the areas overall wealth.
-A median household income of over $74,000, puts Schaumburg ahead of almost all cities that it shares boundaries with.
-According the village data, the largest employers in the area are: Woodfield Mall, Zurich Insurance, School District 54, Motorola and Optum RX.
+- Schaumburg: Understandably, people living in Schaumburg are generally satisfied with their quality of life-giving the areas overall wealth.
+A median household income of over $74,000, puts Schaumburg ahead of almost all cities that share its boundaries.
+According to the village data, the largest employers in the area are Woodfield Mall, Zurich Insurance, School District 54, Motorola, and Optum RX.

-- Springfield: Forbes ranks Springfield, IL as the number one place in the U.S. to do business.
-As the state’s capital, Springfield has the infrastructure—in terms of highways, railroads and air transportation-- for businesses to take advantage of the warm business climate.
+- Springfield: Forbes ranks Springfield, IL, as the number one place in the U.S. to do business.
+As the State's capital, Springfield has the infrastructure, including highways, railroads, and air transportation for businesses that take advantage of the warm business climate.

-- Waukegan: Once considered a city abandoned by industries, which has polluted Waukegan’s beautiful lakefront, the city is now making a comeback.
+- Waukegan: Once considered a city abandoned by industries, which has polluted Waukegan's beautiful lakefront, the city is now making a comeback.
 As Waukegan cleans up its harbor and beaches, the city is attracting more residents and industry.
-Major employers in the area now include: Abbott, Abbvie, Baxter, CDW, Mondelez, Packaging Company of America, Vista Health and Grainger.
+Significant employers in the area now include Abbott, Abbvie, Baxter, CDW, Mondelez, Packaging Company of America, Vista Health, and Grainger.

-Our lawyers work solely on a contingency basis, so you will never be required to pay us a fee until we have secured the compensation that you are entitled to receive.
+Our lawyers work solely on a contingency basis, so you will never pay us a fee until we have secured the compensation that you are entitled to receive.
 If you aren't able to visit a Chicago workers' compensation lawyer today, visit that link for more information on filing a workers' compensation claim, permanent disability, our practice areas, recouping medical bills, vocational rehabilitation payments, and work injury disability benefits.